patricklau12/myDoc/MAGMA_MAGDNN/02a_install_MAGMA_orin.md

 modify the make.inc to compile only for ampere architecture by modifying the GPU_TARGET variable on line 57 in make.inc to only be Ampere

-for single precision, copy replace the original makefile with Makefile_single then
+for single precision, replace the original makefile with Makefile_single file from this repository, then
 ```ruby
 make -j12
 ```